prasenforu/openshift-aws/README.md

 (Do not use 10.1.0.0/16 or 10.128.0.0/14, this CIDR by default taken by OpenShift for internal communication), But there is option if you want to change, see the Red Hat OpenShift documentation.
 2. Create two subnet (Private - 10.90.2.0/24  & Public 10.90.1.0/24)
-3. Create Internet Gate Way (IGW)
+3. Create InternetGateWay (IGW)
 4. Create routing table for internet and associate public subnet and add route with Internet Gate Way
-5. Setup Nat Gate Way and assign public IP and associate with Private Subnet.
+5. Setup NatGateWay and assign public IP and select Public Subnet
+6. Then add route 0.0.0.0/0 source from NAT
+7. Then go to association and add Private Subnet.

 ##### Step #4	Setup Security Group